 Small Business Guide

-To better understand the new programs that are now available to small business owners and entrepreneurs, download my comprehensive guide on small business provisions in the stimulus package.
-This guide provides information about the major Small Business Administration (SBA) programs and initiatives that will provide small businesses with direct loans and capital, as well as some additional tax provisions that are outside the scope of SBA.
+To better understand the new programs that are now available to small business owners and entrepreneurs, download my updated comprehensive guide on small business provisions in the new package.
+This guide provides information about the major programs and initiatives that are either already or will soon be available from the Small Business Administration (SBA) to address these needs, as well as some additional tax provisions that are outside the scope of SBA.

 To keep up to date on when these programs become available, please stay in contact with your local SBA District Office, which you can locate here.